What Is A Digital Marketing Plan? Align Digitalisation To Your Pricing Models 🤖

 - Alibaba transformed itself from a retail company to a technology business.
 With the launch of the A100 program, it became a one-stop shop for all the sellers of brand products.
 The Alibaba Operating System features all of its technology services Logistics, Payments, Marketing Services, Cloud computing and meta-market businesses.
 They also expanded into the entertainment, payment gateway, mobile data, and gaming market.

 - Microsoft has always been synonymous with computer operating systems.
 They pioneered the operating software of most computers in the world use today.
 But due to other operating systems that offer open-source apps, Microsoft has to rethink its business core.

-Starting out as a software company selling licensed software, computer products, and devices, it became a successful transformation into a cloud-based platform-as-a-service business.
+Starting as a software company selling licensed software, computer products, and devices, it became a successful transformation into a cloud-based platform-as-a-service business.
 Therefore, it is a cloud computing program in which an outside provider delivers hardware and software tools to app developers on the internet.
 The SaaS just provides the infrastructure to conduct the transactions.
-Basically, Microsoft uses a value-based pricing strategy to entice the buyers to engage in the price that they think is fair.
+Basically, Microsoft uses a value-based pricing strategy to entice the buyers to engage at the price that they think is fair.

 Amazon’s Dynamic Pricing in a Digital Marketing Plan Framework

 Amazon has become one of the excellent examples of a successful digital business transformation.
 It started out as an online marketplace for books that later expanded to sell apparel, food, furniture, toys, jewellery, video games, electronics, and software.
 Amazon has become one of the four largest players in technology companies along with Google, Apple, and Facebook.